What the hell am I going to do now?

 Yeah, you wish.
 Cassandra reached for her crutch, only to realize that the only way to carry the dog implied the use of both hands.
 Damn.

-With a grunt the girl got up from the floor, her right leg already complaining rather loudly.
+With a grunt, the girl got up from the floor, her right leg already complaining rather loudly, her back thanking the Heavens for the fact that the dog wasn't excessively heavy.

 "Ok.
 I've got you doggie.
 Now you'll have to be patient, all right?
 Well, you don't look too worried, do you?"